Ikgonzal/mini_projects_catalogue/README.md

 ### 5) Lodash Library 📚

-In this project, I have implemented some of the most exciting functionality from the widely-popular [lodash.js library](https://lodash.com/docs/4.17.15) which provides many methods that add new functionality for numbers, strings, objects, and arrays.
+> In this project, I have implemented some of the most exciting functionality from the widely-popular [lodash.js library](https://lodash.com/docs/4.17.15) which provides many methods that add new functionality for numbers, strings, objects, and arrays.

+### 6) Credit Card Checker 💳